-Finally, to justify testing the adaptivity on these cases at all, the problem (23) is solved with uniform node density, i.e. the density function δr is constant.
-Error of the numerical solution was analysed for δr ranging from 0.05 to 0.0033.
-The results for all three cases are shown in Fig. 13.
+Finally, to justify testing the adaptivity on these cases at all, the problem (22) is solved with uniform node density, i.e. the density function $\delta r$ is constant.
+Error of the numerical solution was analysed for $\delta r$ ranging from 0.05 to 0.0033.
+The results for all three cases are shown in Fig. 12.

-FIGURE 13 Error of the numerical solution of the compressed disk problem with respect to number of nodes.
+FIGURE 12 Error of the numerical solution with respect to number of nodes.

-The value of parameter γ clearly influences the case difficulty and the need for adaptivity.
-In the easiest case uniformly distributed nodes perform well, and the observed order of convergence in e{∞} matches expectations provided by the theory for standard finite difference approximations.
+The value of parameter $\gamma$ clearly influences the case difficulty and the need for adaptivity.
+In the easiest case uniformly distributed nodes perform well, and the observed order of convergence in $e{\infty}$ matches expectations provided by the theory for standard finite difference approximations.
 The middle case however exhibits worse convergence properties, and the method completely fails to even compute the most difficult case with satisfiable accuracy.
 Adaptivity is clearly needed in the last two cases and the tested procedure displays satisfactory error behaviour in all three cases.

-4.3 | Analysis of adaptivity parameters
+3.3 | Analysis of adaptivity parameters

-The two important parameters of the refine procedure are the error threshold ε and refine aggressiveness α .
-The error threshold parameter ε is straightforward, and it generally holds that the lower the ε , the lower the final error will be.
-Note that if \hat{e} is merely an error indicator and not an error estimator (i.e. it only gives an indication of areas with high errors and not upper bounds on errors), then the final error may be larger than ε .
+The two important parameters of the refine procedure are the error threshold $\varepsilon$ and refine aggressiveness $\alpha$ .
+The error threshold parameter $\varepsilon$ is straightforward, and it generally holds that the lower the $\varepsilon$ , the lower the final error will be.
+Note that if $\hat{\varepsilon}$ is merely an error indicator and not an error estimator (i.e. it only gives an indication of areas with high errors and not upper bounds on errors), then the final error may be larger than $\varepsilon$ .

-The parameter α controls the aggressiveness of the refine procedure, as it bounds the density increase from above by a factor of at most α .
+The parameter $\alpha$ controls the aggressiveness of the refine procedure, as it bounds the density increase from above by a factor of at most $\alpha$ .
 Setting e.g. $\alpha = 2$ allows the internodal distance to at most halve and the number of nodes in a region to increase at most 4 times (in 2D).
-Intuitively, lower values of α should result in slower and more controlled error decreases, while higher values lower the number of needed iterations but the error behaviour is more volatile.
+Intuitively, lower values of $\alpha$ should result in slower and more controlled error decreases, while higher values lower the number of needed iterations but the error behaviour is more volatile.

-To analyse the behaviour with respect to α the case $\gamma = \gamma_2$ was solved using the same parameters as in section 4.2, while α ranged from 1.1 to 100.
-Fig. 14a shows the number of adaptive iterations until convergence, i.e. the number of while loop iterations on line 2 in algorithm 1.
+To analyse the behaviour with respect to $\alpha$ the case $\gamma = \gamma_2$ was solved using the same parameters as in Section 3.2, while $\alpha$ ranged from 1.1 to 100.
+Fig. 13a shows the number of adaptive iterations until convergence, i.e. the number of while loop iterations on line 5 in algorithm 1.
 The missing data points indicate failure of convergence.